torchnyu/blog/_posts/2020-02-26-learning-languages.md

 sucks so much!!!" that you find online.
 A proper critique of a language understands that every language has its strong areas and its weak areas.
 That every language is fundamentally a tool that can be used in certain situations and not in other situations.
+A proper critique combines the facets of using the language, understanding its idioms and internalizing its philosophy give an in depth, nuanced assessment.

 If you find a language utterly perfect, or if you find it utterly irredeemable, you don't really know the language.